danielpintard/ma218_finalproject/README.md

 that the proportion of nosocomial infections (healthcare-associated infections) that were a result of the patient being infected with Methicillin-resistant
 *Staphylococcus aureus* (MRSA) was 0.31 (i.e. 31 out of 100 nosocomial infections are the result of MRSA).
 The prevalence and incidence of
-MRSA in hostpitals has been a cause for concern in the medical field considering that these particular strains of *S. aureus* (bacterial species which is the etiological/causitive agent of staph infection) are resistant to the only antibiotic that would be germicidal for them (i.e. methinicillin).
+MRSA in hostpitals has been a cause for concern in the medical field considering that these particular strains of *S. aureus* (bacterial species which is the etiological/causitive agent of staph infection) are resistant to the only antibiotic that would be germicidal for them (i.e. methiicillin).
 The null hypothesis, as aforementioned, was p = 0.31.
 The alternative hypothesis was that p > 0.31, making this a right-tailed test and requiring a 1-proportion z-test to test against the signifigance level of α = 0.05.